playframework/playframework/documentation/manual/scalaGuide/main/json/ScalaJson.md

 val jsonArray = Json.toJson(Seq(1, 2, 3, 4))
 ```

 Here we have no problem to convert a `Seq[Int]` into a Json array.
-However it is more complicated if the `Seq` contains heterogeneous values:
+However it is more complicated if the `Seq` contains heterogeous values:

 ```
 val jsonArray = Json.toJson(Seq(1, "Bob", 3, 4))